Eddie Sanchez

-Eduardo Arturo Sanchez (born November 4, 1982) is an American professional mixed martial artist who last competed in the Heavyweight division.
-A professional since 2004, he has competed for the UFC, Bellator, Titan FC, Final Fight Championship, and King of the Cage.
+Eduardo Arturo Sanchez (born November 4, 1982) is an American retired professional mixed martial artist who last competed in the Heavyweight division.
+A professional from 2004 to 2014, he competed for the UFC, Bellator, Titan FC, Final Fight Championship, and King of the Cage.

 Background

 Sanchez played baseball at San Marcos High School, excelling as a pitcher, and then continued at his career at Palomar College.
-However, his career was cut short when he was injured after a near fatal drunk driving accident.
+However, his career was cut short when he was injured after a near fatal drunk driving incident.
 Sanchez was 20 years old and driving with a friend while intoxicated.
 Sanchez flew through the windshield and almost had one of his legs amputated because of the injuries.

 Mixed martial arts career

 Ultimate Fighting Championship

-On February 3, 2007, with a 1-0 promotional record, Sanchez faced Mirko Cro Cop at UFC 67.
+On February 3, 2007, with a 1–0 promotional record, Sanchez faced Mirko Cro Cop at UFC 67.
 Sanchez lost via TKO due to punches at 4:33 of the first round, in Cro Cop's debut fight in the UFC.
 Average betting for this fight was around -1200 for Cro Cop and +800 for Eddie Sanchez, the biggest gap for underdog/favorite in UFC history.

 Sanchez defeated Irish heavyweight Colin Robinson by TKO at UFC 72.

 At UFC 79, held on December 29, 2007, Sanchez defeated Soa Palalei via TKO (strikes).
 Sanchez went on to lose to Antoni Hardonk at UFC 85 in London on June 7, 2008.
 Sanchez took the Hardonk fight on short notice, as a late replacement for Neil Wain.
 Sanchez was noticeably out of shape at the weigh in, but despite this, he knocked Hardonk down twice, once in the first round and once in the second, before succumbing to strikes at 4:15 in the second round.
-Sanchez next faced Justin McCully at UFC: Fight for the Troops on December 10,2008, he lost the via unanimous decision and was released from the promotion.
+Sanchez next faced Justin McCully at UFC: Fight for the Troops on December 10, 2008, he lost the via unanimous decision and was released from the promotion.